 What does this have to do with me?
 If I'm trying to identify with Jesus, I feel that, like these kids did with Jesus, my inner circle, my most loved ones who know me and love me best, are the ones who are cheering me on the hardest.
 That's about the only way I can put myself in Jesus' place here.
 It's becoming more and more uncomfortable for me to do that, and it's only Monday.

 Instead, I see myself as one of the kids.
 While I've been a believer for most, if not all of my life, recently, I feel like I've moved into the same house as Jesus.
 He knocked on the door of my heart many years ago, and I let him in.
-(Revelation 3:20) But I never moved into his house, or at least not for very long, until recently.
-For the past few months, while we've been walking this road together which some of you just joined, it's been more like he and I are roommates.
+(Revelation 3:20) But I never moved into his house, or at least not for very long, until I got cancer.
+For the past two years, while we've been walking this road together which some of you just joined, it's been more like he and I are roommates.
 Like Jesus did with one of Peter's kids in that passage from Matthew, I want him to sit me on his lap and teach me.
 And he is.
 I just have to listen.

 Like Jesus, I also have a mission, and I will not shrink from it.
 That mission is to become as much like him as I can, and learn to trust him like a little child trusts their parents.
 It's to keep praising him when all others have stopped.